ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 operation system.
 The system is primarily a software container to contain and control access to cryptographic keys, and therefore provides many of the same functions that a hardware Trusted Platform Module might provide.

+The uses described in section {{cryptattest}} are the primary focus.

 On hardware which is supported, the Android Keystore will make use of whatever trusted hardware is available, including use of Trusted Execution